Emamatcyber90/Learn-.NET/README.md

 Assume you completed the starter step "Make Database with Fake Data," now right click on your project > click "Add" > click "New Item."

-In the popup menu, select "Entity Framework," and name it
+In the popup menu, select "Entity Framework," and name it "VenmeContext"